 Now packing multi-directional collision avoidance sensors, autonomous flight, 4K cameras and 30 minutes of flight time, the latest Phantom drones are powerful products capturing magnificent video from the sky.

-An older Phantom drone can be had for a fairly affordable price, such as the Phantom 3 for around $400, but the Phantom 4 will run you near $1000 and the latest Phantom 4 Pro starts at $1429.
+An older Phantom drone can be had for a fairly affordable price, such as the Phantom 3 for around $400, but the Phantom 4 will run you about $860 and the latest Phantom 4 Pro starts at $1429.
 We think it’s worth the upgrade for the camera enthusiasts, as the Pro comes with an updated 1-inch CMOS sensor, far superior to previous models.

 As the newest unique design, and most compact drone that DJI manufactures, the Mavic Pro is a favorite around here.
 Admitting that it is perhaps the least capable camera on all current generation DJI drones, and that most of those quadcopters also out-perform the Mavic Pro in the air, the convenience, versatility and ease of use make the difference.